Skip to content

 What we see clinically: women in their 40s and early 50s coming in with a presentation that doesn't quite match a classic depression or anxiety diagnosis.
 The mood drops aren't reliably linked to circumstance.
 The anxiety is harder to argue with.
 Sleep is fragmented in ways that don't respond to standard sleep hygiene.
 Cognitive load that used to be effortless feels like wading through fog.
 Memory feels less reliable.
 And the irritability often surprises people who didn't think of themselves as irritable previously.

 The clinical picture is often complicated by under-treatment in the medical system.
 Many clients describe being told their symptoms are 'just stress' or 'just normal aging' by primary care providers who didn't connect the constellation to perimenopause.
 Hormone therapy (HT, formerly called HRT) has been re-evaluated in the last decade after the misinterpreted 2002 Women's Health Initiative findings; current guidance from The Menopause Society supports HT for many symptomatic women, with risk-benefit analysis tailored to individual factors.
-We're not your prescriber, and we don't make hormonal decisions, but we coordinate with reproductive psychiatrists and menopause-trained OBGYNs and help clients advocate within their medical care.
+We're not your prescriber, and we don't make hormonal decisions, but we can help you think through what to bring to your medical team, and when a release is signed and it would benefit the work, we can coordinate with that team directly.

 Therapy in this window often combines several threads: ACT or CBT for the cognitive and emotional shifts, somatic and mindfulness practices for nervous system regulation, identity work for the changes in self-concept that often accompany the transition, and relational work for the ways perimenopause shows up in partnership and parenting.
 The framing matters.
 This isn't a return to baseline that we're waiting out.
 It's a transition into a new phase, and the work is figuring out who you are in that phase, not who you used to be.